justinraj89/Moovie/README.md

 - Allow users to add reviews/rate movies specific movie titles.
 - Build in Pagination.
 - Use pop up Modal for Movie details page.
+- Upgrade Carousel to display Movie Title overlay, and Link movies to their details page.